ChainSafe/forest/docs/docs/users/reference/cli.md

       --wait-timeout <WAIT_TIMEOUT>
           Timeout duration for `--wait-confidence`, e.g. `30s`, `5m`.
 If not set, the timeout will be `confidence + 5` epochs --method <METHOD>
-          Specify method to invoke (default: 0)
+          Specify method to invoke (default 0; selected automatically for ETH) --params-hex <PARAMS_HEX>
-      --params-hex <PARAMS_HEX>
           Specify invocation parameters in hex
   -h, --help